Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Problem Formulation

 Given a \emph{nominal mean-covariance pair} $(\muNom, \SigmaNom) \in \Rset^{\Nx} \times \Sset_+^{\Nx}$, we define the \emph{ambiguity set} of distributions as where $\mu := \Eset_P[\dist]$ and $\Sigma := \Eset_P[(\dist-\mu)(\dist-\mu)^\top]$ denote the mean and covariance of the distribution $P$.
 Crucially, this class of ambiguity sets allows for temporally correlated and non-Gaussian disturbance processes, enabling robustness to a broad class of distributions.

 \begin{rem}[Interpretation of Ambiguity Set Parameters] \rm One can interpret the nominal mean $\muNom$ and covariance matrix $\SigmaNom$ as ``point estimates'' of the unknown mean and covariance matrix, and the radii of their respective norm balls, $r_1 \in \Rset_+$ and $r_2 \in \Rset_+$, as reflecting the degree of ``confidence'' one has in these estimates.
-When $r_1 = r_2 = 0$, the ambiguity set is simply the set of distributions with mean $\muNom$ and covariance $\SigmaNom$, and problem \eqref{eq:mro_reform} becomes an ``ambiguity-free'' stochastic control problem, since the expected regret only depends on the mean and covariance of the disturbance trajectory $w$.
-The Schatten-norm order $p$ used to define the covariance ball determines the shape of the ambiguity set, and the form of regularization that arises when solving problem \eqref{eq:mro_reform}.
+When $r_1 = r_2 = 0$, problem \eqref{eq:mro_reform} becomes an ``ambiguity-free'' stochastic control problem.
+The Schatten-norm order $p$ used to define the covariance ball determines the shape of the ambiguity set and the form of regularization that arises when solving problem \eqref{eq:mro_reform}.
 When the nominal mean and covariance $(\muNom, \SigmaNom)$ are learned from data, the parameters $(r_1, \, r_2, \, p)$ can be tuned using cross-validation methods to improve controller out-of-sample performance. \end{rem}